elnur004/Bankist/README.md

 # Bankist

-## This project created through the course by Jonas Schmedtmann in UDEMY
+## This project created through the course by Jonas Schmedtmann on UDEMY

 In this project practiced working with Arrays, Numbers, Dates, Timers and DOM

 For login:

 ```
 users: js, jd, stw, ss